 We hear the word over and over again, but what are peptides?
 And do we want them in our skin-care products?
-According to New York dermatologist Ellen Marmur, MD—and basically every skin-expert on the planet—the answer is a resounding yes.
+According to basically every skin-expert on the planet, the answer is a resounding yes.
+Here’s why.

 What are peptides in skin care?

-To explain the benefits of peptides, Dr. Marmur explains their relationship with our BBF, collagen: “Collagen is a protein comprised of long segments of amino acids arranged like a chain,” she says.
+To explain the benefits of peptides, New York dermatologist Ellen Marmur, MD explains their relationship with our BBF, collagen: “Collagen is a protein comprised of long segments of amino acids arranged like a chain,” she says.
 When collagen breaks down—an unfortunate, but very normal byproduct of aging—short segments of amino acids are then formed.
 “These are the tiny proteins and active molecules known as peptides.”
 Simply put, peptides in skin care are “building blocks for new collagen and elastin,” says Dr. Marmur.

 How quickly do we lose collagen?